-In today’s blog post, we’re going to be discussing cost, value and investment as it relates to your vision correction and care options.
+In today’s blog post, we’re going to be discussing cost, value, and investment as it relates to your laser vision correction and care options.
 This is a very important topic as you consider your options and plan for caring for your vision.

 First, let’s acknowledge an important fact.
 Laser vision correction options such as LASIK and SMILE are not inexpensive, especially if you’re investing in quality technology, experienced surgeons and a proven laser program.
 Your eyes are precious, and laser vision correction is not the best place to shop based only on cost!

 So how does the cost of laser vision correction compare to glasses and contacts?
 Let’s start with contact lenses.

 If you wear disposable contacts and replace them every two weeks (which is the most common replacement schedule recommended by eye doctors), you’ll pay about $250 a year for lenses and another $150 a year on contact lens solution.
 This adds up to about $400 a year to wear your contact lenses.

 Now, let’s consider the cost of eyeglasses, which is a bit more tricky to average due to the wide variety of frames, lenses, and brands to choose from.
 According to Vision Service Plan, the national cost average for a pair of prescription glasses is $196, with costs ranging from $20 to well over $800 for designer frames and premium lens technologies.

 Now consider these costs over a more than 10-year period.
 For regular contact lens wearers, this equates to more than $4,000 in lens and solution purchases.
 For glasses wearers, depending on the number of glasses and sunglasses pairs you purchase, it also equates to thousands of dollars.